Peter Meaden

 Peter Alexander Edwin Meaden (11 November 1941 – 29 July 1978) was an English publicist for various musicians and the first manager for the Who.
 He was a prominent figure in the English Mod subculture of the early 1960s.
-He is sometimes referred to as the "Mod Father" or "Mod God"; either way his influence has left a mark on the Mod subculture.
+He is sometimes referred to as the "Mod Father" or "Mod God", reflecting his influence on the Mod subculture.

 Life and career

 Meaden was born to Stanley and Rosina Meaden (née Alexander) on 11 November 1941.
 He had one brother, Gerald.
 As a teenager, Meaden worked in a restaurant before embracing the mod subculture and establishing himself as a face (a recognizable trend-setter within the mod scene).
 Meaden was involved with Bob Dylan and the Rolling Stones, and was roommates with Mick Jagger.
 He was often seen around The Scene, a night club in Ham Yard, Soho, London.
 Meaden was business partner to Andrew Loog Oldham, who was for a while the Rolling Stones manager.
 Meaden also managed the band Arrows in the early 1970s.